JasselD/JasselNotes/Queue.md

 - offer(), adding a queue to the tail
 - poll(), removing a queue from the head
 - peek(), peek at the head of the queue
+- Uses:
+	- Keyboard buffer
+	- Printer Queue
+	- Used in

 ```Java
 public static void main(String[] args) {